Homeschooling for College Credit is resourceful high school planning for homeschooling families.

 Make college affordable – start in high school

-A cost map shows you what it costs to Homeschool for College Credit in high school vs what you’ll pay if your teen started at the college from scratch after high school with no incoming credit.
+A cost map shows you an example what it costs to Homeschool for College Credit in high school vs what you’ll pay if your teen started at the college from scratch after high school with no incoming credit.

 When you Homeschool for College Credit, you begin earning and paying for college credit in high school.
 Doing so usually cuts the cost of a college degree from 25% – 90%

 These cost maps are examples that you can use as a starting point to develop your own map for any major.

 - Reduce the number of credits your teen must complete by doing as many of them as possible in high school.

 - Secure scholarships, apply for Federal work-study and use savings/cash to cover the balance of tuition once you enroll.

 - Only after you’ve exhausted options 1 & 2 should you consider borrowing money.